 Yup.
 It’s exercise…that sure doesn’t feel like it.
 It gets your heart pumping, clears your mind, and is great for stress.
 If you have a special someone, make sure you’re taking advantage of this fun way to get some exercise.

 HIIT workouts are great.
 Their quick, 20-30 minutes (one of the many reasons I like them) and effective.
-BUT not my absolute favourite way to move my body until I throw in my dance mix.
+BUT not my absolute favorite way to move my body until I throw in my dance mix.
 That’s what makes it enjoyable for me.

 Oooh, that was a whole offshoot to dancing.
 Okay, let’s get back to it.